 Freedom of movement is one of the cornerstones of the European Union.
 When it comes to providing health care in the bloc’s poorest countries, it’s also a problem.

 More doctors and nurses move from one country to another than any other highly regulated profession in the EU, and the flows often go from East to West, from poorer EU countries to richer ones.
 Analysis of European Commission data found the exodus of health care professionals is especially pronounced from Eastern and Southern Europe.
 In effect, these countries are training doctors for their richer neighbours.

 We are constantly told that due to Brexit there will be a shortage in NHS staff, that the result of the referendum is right now causing a staffing crisis.

 Facts are facts and that’s not the entire truth.
 Like most things jobs related such as high street stores closing down or even risks of the motor industry job losses there is a lot more than meets the eye.

 Brexit becomes convenient for the government and politicians, instead of tackling the real issues the moderates just want to maintain their status quo with no answers or solutions.
-The right wants to exasperated the situation and lucky Corbyn offers practical solutions that include investment in both the country and people.
+The right wants to exasperate the situation and luckly Corbyn offers practical solutions that include investment in both the country and people.